yuzzfeng/pydtm/README.md

 Input of the data should be partitioned into grids based on a global origin and grid size.
 The number of each grid in x and y direction are then calculated in hex number in 8 digit, e.g. ffffffff_00000001.
 This step make the file name contains coordinates in global coordinate system.

-**The point cloud from differen epochs should be first aligned, the registration is not included in this repository.**
+**The point clouds from different epochs should be first aligned, the registration step is not included in this repository.**

 ## Comparisions